mmore21/hips/README.md

 ## Usage

+### Dependencies

+The following requirements are needed to run hips:

+* Python 3
+* pipenv

-To run hips, clone or download this repository to a desired location.
+After installing the necessary dependencies, clone or download this repository to a desired location.
 Ensure that you have the proper requirements before running the respective scripts.
+Administrative privileges are required to run certain portions of the program.

 <pre>
 git clone https://github.com/mmore21/hips.git
 cd hips/
+sudo pipenv install -r requirements.txt
 </pre>

 ### Send Ping